 Dengue fever typically causes sudden fever, severe retro-orbital headache, myalgias, adenopathy, a characteristic rash, and extreme aching in the legs and joints during the first hours.

-Dengue fever can cause a potentially fatal hemorrhagic fever with a bleeding tendency and shock (dengue hemorrhagic fever).
+Dengue fever can cause a potentially fatal hemorrhagic fever with a bleeding tendency and shock (dengue hemorrhagic fever and dengue shock syndrome).

 Suspect dengue fever if patients who live in or have traveled to endemic areas if they have typical symptoms; diagnose using serologic tests, antigen tests, or PCR of blood.

-Dengue hemorrhagic fever (DHF) is a variant presentation that occurs primarily in children < 10 yr living in areas where dengue is endemic.
-DHF requires prior infection with the dengue virus.
+Dengue hemorrhagic fever is a variant presentation that occurs primarily in children < 10 years living in areas where dengue is endemic.
+Dengue hemorrhagic fever frequently requires prior infection with the dengue virus.

-DHF is an immunopathologic disease; dengue virus–antibody immune complexes trigger release of vasoactive mediators by macrophages.
-The mediators increase vascular permeability, causing vascular leakage, hemorrhagic manifestations, hemoconcentration, and serous effusions, which lead to circulatory collapse (ie, dengue shock syndrome).
+Dengue hemorrhagic fever is an immunopathologic disease; dengue virus–antibody immune complexes trigger release of vasoactive mediators by macrophages.
+The mediators increase vascular permeability, causing vascular leakage, hemorrhagic manifestations, hemoconcentration, and serous effusions, which can lead to circulatory collapse (ie, dengue shock syndrome).

-Shock and increasing illness may develop rapidly 2 to 6 days after onset.
+Circulatory collapse and multiorgan failure, called dengue shock syndrome, may develop rapidly 2 to 6 days after onset.

 Bleeding tendencies manifest as follows: